diegocasillas/dawn-framework/README.md

   - REST API ready, kinda.

 * Redirections
-  - If the user accesses an unauthorized resource, he/she/it/they will be redirected.
+  - If the user accesses an unauthorized resource, he will be redirected.

 # Upcoming features

 * JSON responses (with status code and additional info).
-* Token authentication.
 * Validation.
+* Admin panel to manage routes.
+* Unit tests.
+* Documentation.

 <hr>